ISWIM: Implementations and derivatives

-No direct implementation of ISWIM was attempted but Art Evan's language PAL, and John C. Reynolds' language Gedanken, captured most of Landin's concepts, including powerful transfer-of-control operations.
+No direct implementation of ISWIM was completed but Art Evan's language PAL, and John C. Reynolds' language Gedanken, captured most of Landin's concepts, including powerful transfer-of-control operations.
 Both of these were typed dynamically.
 Robin Milner's ML may be considered equivalent to ISWIM without the J operator and with type inference.

 Another line of descent from ISWIM is to strip out the imperative features (assignment and the J operator) leaving a purely functional language.
 It then becomes possible to switch to lazy evaluation.
 This path led to programming languages SASL, Kent Recursive Calculator (KRC), Hope, Miranda, Haskell, and Clean.